 12 Simple Steps to Install WordPress Locally

 The first thing that I learn’t in WordPress was its installation process on localhost, unknown with the other unique features that it has.

-As I gone through step by step, learnt more interesting stuff, I realized it was not only a CMS but a great blogging platform as well.
+As I gone through step by step, learnt more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.

 How it simply opens the online world for you to explore yourself.

-This post is dedicated to every beginner who has interest of doing s, need online exposure, wanna help others, seeking to start with WordPress.
+This post is dedicated to every beginner who are seeking to start with WordPress and need online exposure.

 I hope at the end you will easily install WordPress on your system and play around with amazing CMS application to lift up your WordPress Blog or Website.

-Though this tutorial is about installing WordPress locally on WAMP, but that is where you can learn WordPress without any hassle.
-Simple and easy.
+Though, this tutorial is about installing WordPress locally on WAMP, but let me clear you few basic points about WordPress-

-- WordPress is a free and open source blogging tool and a content management system based on PHP and MySQL.
+- WordPress is a free and open source blogging tool – a content management system (CMS) based on PHP and MySQL.

 - To use WordPress you must have a server (WAMP, XAMP) installed on your machine for its working environment.
 Without a server you won’t be able to install WordPress.